-On average, a typical VA spends around 8 to 10 hours working each day.
+On average, a typical virtual assistant spends around 8 to 10 hours working each day.
 Most of the time, this is more than the 6 to 8 hours of sleep they get daily (sometimes even less).
-This means that a full-time virtual personal assistant spends more time communicating with you and working on your tasks than accomplishing their own personal tasks.
+This means that a full-time virtual personal assistant spends more time communicating with you and working on your tasks than accomplishing their own tasks.
 Therefore, how you treat them in the workplace can make or break their mood and, consequently, their overall productivity.

 A highly-motivated VA can provide not only outstanding output but also an energized aura that can be contagious for your entire online working space.
 The positive ambiance this creates can lead to more opportunities for growth and can encourage creativity in performing their tasks.
 In this article, we will tackle some techniques to help you become more of a leader and less of a boss for not only your VA but [your entire team.](https://okayrelax.com/effective-virtual-team-communication/)

 To better put this into perspective, treat them as family in the sense that you will never abandon them no matter what.
 Allow them to know that even if they make a mistake from time-to-time, you will always be there for them without prior judgment.
 If you make them feel safe from day one, they will most likely have your back and will be willing to help you in any way they can.
 In a way, this is your VA’s way of expressing gratitude.

 Affirm them for something awesome that they did.

 That something may be a higher number of answered e-mails, a commendation from your client because of their work, or just a thoughtful note that helped you increase your sales in a day.
 It doesn’t matter if that something is small in the eyes of others.
 If it’s an achievement, it’s worth celebrating.